Yellow arrow points to 2.75" FFAR in flight (USAF Photo)

 Different baffling to aid cooling without propeller spinners

-Belly skids and lifting eyes to enable quick repair after a belly landing or for recovery after an unexpected landing away from the airbase
+Belly skids and lifting eyes to enable quick repair after a belly landing or for recovery after an unexpected landing away from the airbase.
+(These also provide extra drag, with estimates of losing 8

 Lots of other little things which makes many similar parts between the civilian and military versions NOT interchangeable.
 E.g., Engine control cables and attachments are thicker or built stronger